-HIPRC’s Pediatric Injury Prevention Student Internship Training (INSIGHT) program for graduate and undergraduate students is an intensive, eight-week summer internship for undergraduate students, graduate students and first-year medical students.
-Applications are open from mid-November to mid-January for the coming summer.
-INSIGHT provides paid research experience and mentorship for students who are interested in injury research.
+HIPRC’s Summer Research Program (INSIGHT) is an intensive, eight-week summer internship for undergraduate students, graduate students and first-year medical students.
+Applications are open from mid-November to early-February for the coming summer.
+INSIGHT provides paid research experience and mentorship for students who are interested in injury and violence prevention research.
 Participants are matched to research projects and partnered with health sciences faculty from across the University of Washington and work alongside peers and health professionals from an array of disciplines.
-Past research areas include elucidating the risk factors and causes of injuries, injury prevention strategies, acute and chronic care of injured patients, outcomes from trauma, and interventions to return the injured individual to their full potential.
+Past research areas include elucidating the risk factors and causes of injuries, injury and violence prevention strategies, acute and chronic care of injured patients, outcomes from trauma, and interventions to return the injured individual to their full potential.
+The INSIGHT program is supported by The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).

 For high school students, we offer a four-week summer program designed to introduce students to medicine, public health and research.
 For more information on the high school program, visit the INSIGHT High School Page.